RepurposeGANs/RepurposeGANs/README.md

-# RepurposeGANs
+# Zero-guidance Segmentation Using Zero Segment Labels
-Website for Repurposing GANs for One-shot Semantic Part Segmentation
+Website for Zero-guidance Segmentation Using Zero Segment Labels